 79% of people use their phone in their I-want-to-go moments

 We have all used our phones’ Google maps to get us from A to B, and this an extension of this sort of query.
 Ultimately what people need here are accuracy and detail.
 To best serve this keep your own business’s information up to date and make sure that your location is listed clearly.
-Say, for example, you are a new coffee shop in east London, it’s important to list your opening and closing times, as well as specific location to allow people to find you easily when searching ‘near me’ type queries.
+Say, for example, you are a new coffee shop in east London, it’s important to list your opening and closing times, as well as specific location to allow people to find you easily when a legit online pharmacy searching ‘near me’ type queries.
 In addition, reviews and testimonials can work wonders here, as it may be the difference between someone coming into your new boutique coffee roastery than another flat-white fail coffee shop down the road.

 I want to do